-IGETC Area 5B.
-5C CSUGE Area B2, B3

-Prerequisite: Biology 3 or Biology 5 Lecture: 6 hours: Lab: 6 hours system physiology.
+IGETC Area 5B, 5C CSUGE Area B2, B3 Prerequisite: Biology 3 or Biology 5 Lecture: 6 hours; Lab: 6 hours This course systematically integrates the fundamentals of human anatomy with the fundamentals of cellular as well as organ system physiology.
 Instruction and laboratory procedures (observation, experimentation, and dissection) are designed to provide a solid foundation in the anatomy, histology, and physiology of the eleven organ systems of the human body.
 Note: This single course is equivalent to both Anatomy 1 and Physiology 1 taken together.